-The PPI growth rate for the only unstable mode in the tidal disruption remnant torus is $\sim 0.5\Omega_0$.
-As this is slower than the growth rate of the MRI $(0.75\Omega_0)$, it would be expected that the faster growing instability would drive the initial accretion of the torus.
-However, the initial magnetic field in the torus formed from a tidal disruption event is expected to be around the same magnitude as a star, ~ 1 G. This weak initial field means that the MRI will have to grow for many orbits before accretion can be established.
-During this time the PPI may be able to saturate and hence drive accretion.
+the MRI ( $0.75\Omega_0$ ), it would be expected that the faster growing instability would drive the initial accretion of the torus.
+However, the initial magnetic field in the torus formed from a TDE is expected to be around the same magnitude as a star, ~1 G. This weak initial field means that the MRI will have to grow for many orbits before accretion can be established.
+During this time, the PPI may be able to saturate and hence drive accretion.